- NAME: Aretha Franklin

 Answer questions and see how you rank against other players.Play Now

-Aretha Franklin was born March 25, 1942, in Memphis, Tennessee, the fourth of five children of a Baptist preacher and a gospel singer.
+Aretha Franklin was born on March 25, 1942, in Memphis, Tennessee, the fourth of five children of a Baptist preacher and a gospel singer.
 A gifted singer and pianist, Franklin went on tour with her father's traveling revival show and later went to New York and signed with Columbia records.
-Over time she released singles that would become classics.
-She has won 18 Grammys,
+She went on to release several popular singles, many of which are now considered classics.
+In 1987,

 "Being a singer is a natural gift.
 It means I'm using to the highest degree possible the gift that God gave me to use.
 I'm happy with that."

 she became the first female artist to be inducted into the Rock and Roll Hall of Fame.
 Franklin won her 18th Grammy Award in 2008, making her one of the most honored artists in Grammy history.